Skip to main content

 The Ultimate Peak Season Checklist for E-Commerce Operation Managers

-As E-Commerce is still riding the post-pandemic hype, the popular marker of the holiday season remains the widely known Black Friday and Cyber Monday.
+As eCommerce is still riding the post-pandemic hype, the popular marker of the holiday season remains the widely known Black Friday and Cyber Monday.
 During this busy period, operations and logistics managers hold a crucial role in ensuring smooth processes, from receiving orders to managing returns.
 Here is your guide to making your warehouse operations run smoothly.

-Check Machinery
+1. Check Machinery

 Automation plays an integral part in times of high order volumes.
 Checking on the machinery is necessary, especially prior to the peak season.
 Some of the most important things to consider are checking the last maintenance data and noting any potential problems.
 Some issues may arise with higher outputs, so take time to thoroughly visually inspect if the machine is performing all the required functions.

-Update Machinery and Consumables Inventory
+2. Update Machinery and Consumables Inventory

 When you know your team will be pumping orders out the door rapidly, you need to make sure that you have all machines, systems, and consumables available.
 For example, your conveyor system could endure various wear and tear type situations, so it might be good to check the spare conveyor belts, rollers, sensors, drives and related accessories.
 Further on, the packaging area needs to be set up properly and correspond with the ergonomic standards.
 Will there be a need for extra packing stations with more packing machines?
 Do you have enough consumables – carton boxes to mailing bags, in-the-box protection, and other materials?

-Ensure Your Stock is Ready
+3. Ensure Your Stock is Ready

 Load your stock prior to the peak season and plan with your suppliers in case of unexpected situations.
 Collaborate with your order management and data teams to forecast depending on previous years’ sales.
 You could monitor trends and reports for your industry to know what to expect in terms of volume orders.
 Make sure the items are in stock, and in case they go out and the demand is still high, have a quick action plan to load the stock as well as communicate to your customers that there might be potential shipping delays.

-Optimise for Safety and Ergonomics
+4. Optimise for Safety and Ergonomics

 Higher order volumes mean more attention to packer ergonomics and safety.
 Increased throughput means more people moving around.
 Make sure that each packing station is well equipped with packing materials and that the setup supports the ergonomic handling of the packing machines.